 Swimming & Surfing

-Bring the family for a swim at this popular, safe and protected beach, frolic in the peaceful coves, bays and rocks pools scattered along the shore or bring your board to surf the right-hand wave which peels fast from the headland.
+Bring the family for a swim at this popular, safe and protected beach.
+Frolic in the peaceful coves, bays, and rock pools scattered along the shore or bring your board to surf the right-hand wave which peels fast from the headland.

-A picnic area with BBQ's and full facilities mean you can make a day of it and share a meal with your friends and family at this picturesque location.
+A picnic area with BBQs and full facilities means you can make a day of it and share a meal with your friends and family at this picturesque location.

 Three Sisters Walking Track

-Walk 1.3kms through the most spectacular rainforest along the Three Sisters walking track and see the rocks famous from the Indigenous tale of three sisters.
+Walk 1.3kms through the most spectacular rainforest along the Three Sisters walking track and see the rocks made famous by the Indigenous tale of three sisters.
 In winter, this is also the point from where you might spot whales on their annual migration.